varughese/megabus-ticket-finder/README.md

 This is for educational purposes.

-> Update: I made this when I was a broke college freshmen.
-It might not work now.
+> 2020 Update: I made this in 2017 when I was a broke college freshmen, so it might not work now.

 ## Web App
 #### Here is a web app I really quickly hacked together with React: [https://megabus-ticket-finder.herokuapp.com/](https://megabus-ticket-finder.herokuapp.com/)